InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/cluster-prep/index.rst

 These instructions cover deployment of a basic production-grade Fragalysis Stack (without custom authentication).

-This requires the installation of the underlying infrastructure components: -
+This requires the installation of the underlying infrastructure components, which is handled by playbooks in our `ansible-infrastructure`_ repository: -

-*   An ingress controller (nginx in our case)
+*   An ingress controller (NGINX in our case)
 *   Pod Security Policies
 *   Certificate management
 *   A PostgreSQL database